Where to start when you want to prevent UTI naturally

 - Stop smoking and start exercising

-Lack of estrogen negatively impacts the amount of good bacteria Lactobacilli a healthy woman normally has as a predominant type in her vaginal flora.
+A healthy woman normally has as a vaginal flora that predominantly includes Lactobacilli bacteria.
 These bacteria help to maintain healthy pH and deter pathogenic bacteria.
-If instead, the pathogenic bacteria start growing in the vagina, it is easier for them to then ascend to your urethra and cause a UTI.
+Lack of estrogen negatively impacts the amount of Lactobacilli.
+If instead, the pathogenic bacteria start growing in the vagina, it is easier for them to ascend to your urethra and cause a UTI.

-Estrogen is also responsible for the health of your vaginal walls and overall ability of your vaginal epithelium to resist pathogenic bacteria.
+Estrogen is also responsible for the health of your vaginal wall and overall ability of your vaginal epithelium to resist pathogenic bacteria.

 If you are premenopausal or underwent a treatment that could have affected your hormone production, request blood work to confirm that your estrogen levels are healthy.